-Warner Music Group Corp. (the "Company" or "Parent") was formed by a private equity consortium of Investors (the "Investor Group") on November 21, 2003.
-The Company is the direct parent of WMG Holdings Corp. ("Holdings"), which is the direct parent of WMG Acquisition Corp. ("New WMG" or "Acquisition Corp.").
-New WMG is the successor to substantially all of the interests of the recorded music and music publishing businesses of Time Warner Inc. ("Time Warner").
+WMG Acquisition Corp. (the "Company") is one of the world's major music content companies and the successor to substantially all of the interests of the recorded music and music publishing businesses of Time Warner.
 Such predecessor interests formerly owned by Time Warner are hereinafter referred to as "Old WMG" or the "Predecessor".
-Effective March 1, 2004, Old WMG was acquired from Time Warner by a private consortium of investors for approximately \$2.6 billion.
+Effective March 1, 2004, the Company acquired Old WMG from Time Warner for approximately \$2.6 billion.

-Holdings issued (i) \$250 million principal amount of Floating Rate Senior Notes due 2011 (the "Holdings Floating Rate Notes"), (ii) \$397 million principal amount at maturity of 9.5% Senior Discount Notes due 2014, which had an initial issuance discount of \$147 million (the "Holdings Discount Notes") and (iii) \$200 million principal amount of Floating Rate Senior PIK Notes due 2014 (the "Holdings PIK Notes," and collectively, the "Holdings Notes"), which had an initial discount of \$4 million.
-In June 2005, using proceeds from the Company's Initial Common Stock Offering and approximately \$57 million of cash on hand, Holdings redeemed all of the Holdings Floating Rate Notes, all of the Holdings PIK Notes and 35% of the aggregate outstanding principal of the Holdings Discount Notes are guaranteed by the Company.
+The Company has issued (i) \$465 million principal amount of 7.375% Senior Subordinated Notes due 2014 and (ii) £100 million sterling principal amount of 8.125% Senior Subordinated notes due 2014 (the "Notes).
+The Notes are guaranteed by all of the Company's domestic wholly owned subsidiaries on a senior subordinated basis.
 These guarantees are full, unconditional, joint and several.
-The following condensed consolidating financial statements are presented for the information of the holders of the remaining Holdings Discount Notes and present the results of operations, financial position and cash flows of (i) the Company, which is the guarantor of the remaining Holdings Discount Notes, (ii) Holdings, which is the issuer of the remaining Holdings Discount Notes, (ii) the subsidiaries of Holdings and (iii) the eliminations necessary to arrive at the information for the Company on a consolidated basis.
-Investments in consolidated or combined subsidiaries are presented under the equity method of accounting.
+The following condensed consolidating financial statements are presented for the information of the holders of the Notes and present the results of operations, financial position and cash flows of (i) the Company, which is the issuer of the Notes, or its predecessor Old WMG, (ii) the guarantor subsidiaries of the Company, (iii) the non-guarantor subsidiaries of the Company and (iv) the eliminations necessary to arrive at the information for the Company on a consolidated or Old WMG on a combined basis.
+Investments in consolidated subsidiaries are presented under the equity method of accounting.
+There are no restrictions on the Company's ability to obtain funds from any of its wholly owned subsidiaries through dividends, loans or advances.